project-chip/connectedhomeip/examples/lock-app/k32w/README.md

 be used to mimick a user manually operating the lock.
 The button behaves as a toggle, swapping the state every time it is pressed.

+**Button SW4** can be used for joining a Thread network advertised by a Border Router.
+At this moment, Thread commissioning parameters are hard-coded but a future PR will add support for transmiting them over BLE.

-The remaining two LEDs and buttons (D1/D4 and SW1/SW4) are unused.
+The remaining two LEDs(D1/D2) and button (SW1) are unused.

 <a name="building"></a>